Destruction of libraries

 Dispersal of Library Collections

-A common practice was the dispersal of collections with distinctly Ukrainian publications, where books were distributed among several libraries, causing these collections to lose their integrity as historical and cultural artifacts.
+Another common practice was to disperse collections of distinctly Ukrainian publications among several libraries, destroying their integrity as historical and cultural artifacts.

-For example, in the 1920s and 1930s, this happened to the private library of writer, scholar, and public figure Borys Hrinchenko, which he had amassed over 20 years; the library of the Kyiv-based “Prosvita” Society; the unique collection of Ukrainian books gathered by General Pavel Potocki, transported from St. Petersburg to Kyiv; the Shevchenko Scientific Society’s Ukrainian studies library in Lviv, the largest in western Ukraine; and other individual and institutional collections.
+This happened in the 1920s and 1930s to several prominent collections: the private library of writer, scholar and public figure Borys Hrinchenko, which he amassed over two decades; the library of the Kyiv affiliate of the “Prosvita” Society; the unique collection of Ukrainian books gathered by General Pavel Potocki, which he transported from St. Petersburg to Kyiv; the Shevchenko Scientific Society’s Ukrainian studies library in Lviv, the largest in western Ukraine; and other individual and institutional collections.

 Seizure of Hostile Literature

-From the 1920s onward, commissions of “politically reliable” individuals, acting on circulars and proscription lists issued by political education and censorship departments, routinely inspected library collections.
-They removed works deemed “hostile to the class,” “counter-revolutionary,” or “harmful” to Soviet ideology.
+From the 1920s onward, commissions of “politically reliable” individuals acting on circulars and proscription lists issued by political education and censorship departments routinely inspected library collections.
+They removed works deemed “hostile to the working class,” “counter-revolutionary,” or “harmful” to Soviet ideology.

-The works of many from the “Executed Renaissance” generation and victims of the Great Terror —such as Mykola Zerov, Hryhorii Kosynka, Serhii Yefremov, Mykola Khvylovyi, Geo Shkurupii, Oleksa Vlyzka, Mykhailo Drai-Khmara, Mykola Kulish, Antin Krushelnytskyi, and Maik Yohansen—were almost entirely purged from libraries.
+The works of many writers from the “Executed Renaissance” generation and victims of the Great Terror—such as Mykola Zerov, Hryhorii Kosynka, Serhii Yefremov, Mykola Khvylovy, Geo Shkurupii, Oleksa Vlyzka, Mykhailo Drai-Khmara, Mykola Kulish, Antin Krushelnytsky, and Maik Yohansen — were almost entirely purged from libraries.

 “The Struggle Against Bourgeois Nationalism”

-Even well-known figures in Ukrainian literature, like Volodymyr Sosiura, Maksym Rylskyi, Ostap Vyshnia, Oles Honchar, Vasyl Stus, Vasyl Symonenko, and Oles Berdnyk, faced harsh criticism.
-Librarians were often forced to remove works by persecuted authors from open shelves and hide them to avoid trouble with the authorities.
+Even well-known figures in Ukrainian literature, like Volodymyr Sosiura, Maksym Rylsky, Ostap Vyshnia, Oles Honchar, Vasyl Stus, Vasyl Symonenko, and Oles Berdnyk, faced harsh criticism.
+Authorities would often force librarians to remove works by persecuted authors from user-facing shelves and hide them.

 Special Storage

-It is telling that no concept of “Russian nationalism” existed for Russian-language authors, who were free to glorify Russia without restriction.
+It is telling that no concept of “Russian nationalism” existed for Russian-language authors, who were free to glorify their country without restriction.

 “Library Collectors”